portellam/parse-iommu-devices/README.md

 - From anywhere, execute: `parse-iommu-devices`

 ```
   -h, --help                Print this help and exit.
-  -q, --quiet                   Quiet all output except for comma delimited lists
+  -q, --quiet               Quiet all output except for comma delimited lists of
-                                of device drivers and hardware IDs.
+                            device drivers and hardware IDs.
-  -e, --external                Match IOMMU groups with at least one (1) or more
-                                external (AGP, PCI, PCIe, etc.) devices.
   -g, --group [OPTION]      Match IOMMU group ID(s).
 Comma delimited.
-  -i, --internal                Match IOMMU groups with at least one (1) or more
+--host                      Match IOMMU groups with at least one (1) or more Host
-                                internal (onboard) devices.
+                            devices.
+  --ignore-name [OPTION]    Match IOMMU group(s) without device name.
+                            Comma delimited.
   -n, --name [OPTION]       Match IOMMU group(s) with device name.
                             Comma delimited.
+--pcie                      Match IOMMU groups with at least one (1) or more PCI
+                            and/or PCIe bus devices.
-  --reverse-name [OPTION]       Match IOMMU group(s) without device name.
+  -v, --vga-index [OPTION]  Match all IOMMU groups without VGA, and any with VGA
+                            which match the index value(s) (not an IOMMU group
+                            ID).
 Comma delimited.
-  -v, --vga-index [OPTION]      Match all IOMMU groups without VGA, and any with
-                                VGA which match the index value(s)
-                                (not an IOMMU group ID).
-Comma delimited.

 Examples:
+  parse-iommu-devices --ignore-name ether --pcie --quiet --vga-index 2
-  parse-iommu-devices -eq -v 2  Quiet output except for drivers and hardware IDs
-                                (of IOMMU groups with external devices) and
+    Quiet output except for drivers and hardware IDs (of IOMMU groups with PCI/e
-                                exclude IOMMU groups with VGA device(s) before and
-                                after the second matched group.
+    devices), exclude IOMMU groups with VGA device(s) before and after the second
+    matched group, and exclude any wired ethernet devices (onboard or PCI/e).
 ```

 ### 7. Contact